 Are you looking to take your gift-giving skills to new altitudes this holiday season?
-Shred through your list with this Pro Tips guide of great gifts for snowboarders and skiers.
+Shred through your list with this Pro Tips guide of great gifts for skiers and gifts for snowboarders.

 Hats, ear warmers and scarves can keep riders snug and stylish on the slopes.
 Available in a variety of designs, they can rep their favorite team or colors while ripping down the mountain.
 Gloves are another wintertime staple, but not all gloves are created equal.
 To make sure you are purchasing the right type of glove, check out this helpful Pro Tips guide.